DualBrain/gotBASIC/mssb.md

 *From age 7 to 107, Small Basic is one of the easiest ways to learn to code."*

-### RANT!!
+**BEGIN RANT!!**

-**Really?!?!**
+*Really?!?!*

 I'm planning on doing a full video and write up on this product.
 Fair warning, this isn't going to be very pretty!

-Although I applaud the effort, it's pretty clear to me that the people (or person) that originally designed the language is not someone whom is familar with BASIC.
+Although I applaud the effort, it's pretty clear to me that the people (or person) that originally designed the language is not someone whom is familiar with BASIC.

 What follows is not an exhaustive list of "issues" I see, but I believe this gives a bit of a window into why I am so disappointed: